 Ingredients and Substitutions

 - Self-Rising Flour is the basic ingredient I love to use to bake cakes quickly.
 You can swap it for all-purpose flour and add 2 teaspoons of baking powder per cup of flour.
-I didn’t try all-purpose gluten-free flour in this recipe, so I can’t guarantee the outcome.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Vanilla Plant-Based Greek Yogurt – I baked the cake with vanilla cashew yogurt or coconut Greek-style yogurt.
 Any kind of yogurt works in this recipe.
 You can use any yogurt flavor to flavor the cake.
 To cut down on calories and added sugar, you can use plain yogurt, but you will need vanilla extract to flavor the cake.